Felipebarcon/Felipebarcon/README.md

-🧑‍💻 Developer Full-Stack
+🧑‍💻 Full-Stack Developer

-👨‍🎓 Économiste d'entreprise
+👨‍🎓 Business Economist

-🖥 Maîtrise des technologies JavaScript, HTML, CSS, Ruby On Rail, SQL, Git, Heroku
+🖥 Expertise of JavaScript, HTML, CSS, Ruby
+ On Rail, SQL, Git, Heroku

-📜 Actuellement en formation sur les langages React, Vue et PHP
+📜 Currently training on React, Vue and PHP

-🏦 Des années d'expérience bancaire et une expertise de la relation clientèle
+🏦 9 Years of banking experience and expertise in customer relations

-📈 Passionné par les nouvelles technologies
+📈 Passionate about new technologies

-🔥 Crypto enthousiaste
+🔥 Crypto enthusiast

-📸 Photographe et formateur
+📸 Photographer

 <!---
 Felipebarcon/Felipebarcon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.